The best practice article landscape can be fraught with landmines. Here are my field-tested best practices that won't let you down.

 Slow it down.
 You've seen your product demo a thousand times.
 This is the first time for your audience.
 Sips of water, and awkward pauses where you mentally count to 5 before speaking are great ways to allow audiences to soak in what you’re showing them.

 Use the "presenter tools" in Zoom.
 There are all sorts of stickers and ways to highlight, and other doodads that you might use.
-Learning is easy: this is one of the best resources out there.
+Learning is easy: Refer to this Guide to learn how to use PowerPoint Presenter View in Zoom.

 Conclusion